 Omaha Man Sentenced to Ten Years for Possessing Child Pornography

-United States Attorney Deborah R. Gilg announced that Robert E. Cover, 68, was sentenced in the United States District Court in Omaha for possession of child pornography.
-The Honorable Laurie Smith Camp sentenced Cover to ten (10 ) years imprisonment.
-After his release from federal prison Cover will be on supervised release for ten years.
+United States Attorney Deborah R. Gilg announced that Jeffrey S. Leslie, 31, was sentenced in the United States District Court in Omaha, Nebraska for possession of child pornography.
+The Honorable Laurie Smith Camp sentenced Leslie to a ten year term of imprisonment.
+There is no parole in the federal system.
+After his release from prison Leslie will begin a 15 year term of supervised release.

 Leslie was previously convicted in Douglas County, Nebraska in 2002 of Third Degree Sexual Assault, a misdemeanor.
 Prior to April 2012 an Internet Protocol (IP) address at Leslie’s Southwest Omaha residence was observed by law enforcement hosting videos of child pornography.

 A search warrant was executed at the residence on March 19, 2013.
 Forensic analysis revealed over 100 images of child pornography.
 Leslie admitted to being the sole user of the computer.
 He admitted to deleting child pornography from the computer.
 The images included prepubescent minors engaged in sexually explicit conduct.